lightml/.github/profile/README.md

 Removing the shackles of financial constraints and obligations, liberates us to focus on meaningful change brought by AI, that will have a life time of impact on humanity.

+## Our Vision

+Inspired by Andrew NG's 2017 [talk at Standford GSB ](https://www.youtube.com/watch?v=21EiKfQYZXc) We hold true to the conviction that AI is the next electricity and our mission is to be the Light Bulb.

 ---
 Coming Soon